Oxera: Taxonomic history

-The genus Oxera was erected by Jacques Labillardière in 1824, based on a single specimen that he had collected in New Caledonia.
+The genus Oxera was erected by French voyager and botanist Jacques Labillardière in 1824, based on a single specimen that he had collected in New Caledonia.
 The closest relative of Oxera is the genus Faradaya, and the two genera were once united as the tribe Oxereae.
 Collectively, they are the sister group to a clade containing Clerodendrum and a number of segregate genera such as Kalaharia, Huxleya, Amasonia and Tetraclea.
 Both genera are now treated as members of the subfamily Teucrioideae, following work published by Philip D. Cantino in 1992.